Skip to content

 As for general recommendations, the IDPAA’s first and last steps towards compliance are the same, people.
 Whether it’s assigning a Data Protection Officer or offering data protection training to staff, education is crucial.

 We believe that your data protection team should be cross-functional, with diverse and varied skillsets.
-Our aim is to educate organisations and to provide clear guidance on how they should re-evaluate the collection of personal data and the use of same.
+Our aim is to educate organisations and to provide clear guidance on how they should evaluate the collection of personal data and the use of same.

 Steps to Compliance

+Simplicity is key when navigating the requirements of the General Data Protection Regulation (GDPR) and most of the regulation should be seen as what is just simple common sense.
+As business owners we can sometimes forget the responsibility of being a care taker to another’s personal data.
 If you were entrusted to care for another’s precious item, wouldn’t you make sure that you met that trust head on, that you made sure you did all in your power to protect that precious item that was entrusted to you.
 Personal data is extremely precious, in the wrong hands or neglectful hands it can impact a person’s life significantly.

 Deciding to be a trust worthy company is the first step on meeting the regulation and honouring the trust that a data subject has placed in your organisation.